benjaminnarin/pandoc_resume/src/resume.md

 - Taught group labs which covered Electrical Fundamentals, Arduino Programming, and general mechatronics.
 <!-- - Coordinated and provided scoping and support for 38 unique group projects for a class of 126 students. -->

-**Undergraduate Research Assistant**, Personal Robotics Group,Oregon State University  (June 2013 - May 2016)
+**Undergraduate Research Assistant**, Personal Robotics Group, Oregon State University  (June 2013 - May 2016)

 <!-- - Initiated research and began development on a self driving wheelchair project.  -->
 - Initiated, Designed, built and evaluated several iterations of a self driving wheelchair